ryan-p-randall/ryan-p-randall.github.io/_posts/2020-07-01-introducing-monthly-signal-boosts.md

 ---
-title: "Introducing Monthly Media Lists"
+title: "Introducing Monthly Signal Boosts"
 last_modified_at: 2020-07-01
 date: 2020-07-01T12:34:53-07:00
-excerpt: Monthly media lists will be short reflections on what I've read, listened to, watch, etc.
+excerpt: Monthly signal boosts will be short reflections on what I've read, listened to, watch, etc.
-categories: monthly-media-list
+categories: monthly-signal-boost
 tags:
   -
   -